 On Oct.
-2, 1780, British intelligence officer John Andre met his awful fate with courage much as his American counterpart Nathan Hale met his four years earlier.
-For Andre died on the gallows as a spy, though he probably wouldn’t have avoided hat fate had the British spared Hale.
+2, 1780, British intelligence officer John Andre met his awful fate with courage, much as his American counterpart Nathan Hale met his four years earlier.
+For Andre died on the gallows as a spy, though he probably would have avoided that fate had the British spared Hale.

 John Andre conspired with Continental Army Brigadier General Benedict Arnold to surrender the fort at West Point to the British.
 Arnold, recently appointed commandant at the fort, turned traitor because of greed and resentment.
 The British offered to pay him 20,000 pounds for the deed, more than $1 million today.

 American militiamen captured 30-year-old John Andre on his way to New York City.
 A wealthy, London-born Huguenot, he had served 10 years in the 7th Royal Fusiliers.
 The Americans had captured him once before, at Fort Saint-Jean in Quebec, and held him in Lancaster, Pa.

 After he gave his word that he wouldn’t try to escape, he could roam the Pennsylvania town freely.
 He returned to duty after his exchange for an American prisoner in 1776.

 John Andre joined the British occupations of New York and Philadelphia, where he lived in Benjamin Franklin’s house.
 He was a favorite among colonial society as he was a charming conversationalist, a good singer and a talented artist.
 In Philadelphia he had become friendly – and possibly more than friendly – with Peggy Shippen, a Loyalist.
 She later married Benedict Arnold and acted as their go-between.